 Climate change is an unparalleled challenge for our world, one where banks also have a role to play.
 ING plays its part in various ways.

-ING has been climate neutral since 2007, but it’s not enough to only look inwards – we know that our biggest impact is in our financing.
+ING has been climate neutral in our operations since 2007, but it’s not enough to only look inwards—we know that our biggest impact is in our financing.
 As a bank, that’s how we can help transition to a greener economy with a smaller carbon footprint.
-ING has invested billions of euros in wind farms, solar energy, and geothermal power production, for example.
-Also, ING has decided to no longer finance new coal-fired power plants and coal mines and to continue to reduce our coal portfolio.
+For example, ING has invested billions of euros in wind farms, solar energy, and geothermal power production.

-We at ING recognise the need for transition and the importance of having a strong government policy on climate, including a price on carbon.
+We recognise the need for transition and the importance of having a strong government policy on climate, including a price on carbon.
 You can read more in our Statement on Climate action.

 We’ve also endorsed initiatives including the following in an effort to have the most impact.

 - ING has signed the International Business Declaration ahead of the One Planet Summit in December 2017.
 This supports, for example, carbon pricing and a phase-out of fossil fuel subsidies.

 - ING joins call global business leaders for greater disclosure of climate risks and opportunities

 - European Financial Services Round Table (EFR) Statement on Climate Change

 - UNEP FI/ EBRD Statement by Financial Institutions on Energy Efficiency Finance

 We know that transparency is an important aspect of sustainability, and have published a detailed breakdown of our portfolio by sector.